lolo859/vodka-dev/docs/kernel-codebase.md

 ## Datas

 Datas are basically [kernel constants](vodka-codebase.md#kernel-constants).
-These are read-only variables that can't be deleted, modified or added during runtime.
+These are read-only variables that can't be deleted with [FREE](#free) or added during runtime.
 They are accessible to all sections inside the file and can be duplicated.
+They can't be overwritten by the [ASSIGN](#assign) or [DUPLICATE](#duplicate) instructions.
 They are stored inside the `data` section.

 Code example:
 ```